-The council has adopted a Counter Fraud strategy as part of the council's constitution.
+The council has approved a counter fraud programme, part of which is the continual review and update of the Counter Fraud Strategy.
+The purpose of the Strategy is to ensure the counter fraud programme is effective in meeting its purpose and to assist in minimising the risk of fraud and corruption.
 The strategy strengthens the council's existing measures on anti-fraud & corruption and meets the broader implications of money laundering introduced through various statutes such as the Terrorism Act 2000, the Proceeds of Crime Act 2002 and the Money Laundering Regulations 2007.
+The latest Counter Fraud Strategy was approved by the Governance Committee in April 2009.